Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Discussion

-The diagnostic accuracy and computational efficiency offered by MAGIC potentiates more rapid and cost-efficient clinical workflows in assessing neurovascular health and treating acute ischemia.
-Meanwhile, there are some limitations of this study.
-Since non-contrast CTP synthesis via deep learning image translation is a novel research problem, there are no baseline approaches to which we can compare our results.
-Additionally, we found that the MTT imaging produced by the RAPID software was consistently ranked as “unacceptable” when evaluated by clinicians.
-The RAPID data have limitations that account for its current limited use in the clinical setting.
-MAGIC is unable to capture a complete representation of microvascular activity consistently, even though it performs well in predicting hemodynamic activity from non-contrast imaging.
-For example, the current MAGIC iteration cannot predict small-vessel occlusions based on non-contrast imaging alone (Supplementary Fig. 7).
-This limitation is evident in cases where low-density areas in the periventricular white matter, typically indicative of small-vessel ischemic injury, are not captured by the perfusion parameters.
-We plan to address these issues in future improvements of MAGIC by incorporating more detailed perfusion imaging data from other cohorts into the training set.
 Furthermore, we aim to address the issues present with capturing the activity from the temporal perfusion maps, TTP and MTT, through further iterations on our methodology and diversity of our training set.
 A more accurate encoding of the temporal map classes will enable clinicians to make a more informed diagnosis.
 While the MAGIC model has shown promising results, its generalizability to external datasets remains a key area for future work.
 It has not yet been tested on external data, which may vary in clinical settings, imaging protocols, and patient demographics.
 Evaluating the model on diverse, independent datasets is essential for assessing its robustness and clinical applicability.
 Additionally, to improve synthetic CTP map generation, we plan to incorporate advanced models like diffusion models, which could enhance the accuracy and consistency of temporal maps and improve microvascular activity predictions, ultimately increasing the clinical utility of the generated maps \cite{ rombach2022high, bae2024conditional, kazerouni2023diffusion, khader2023denoising, sun2025conditional}.
-Finally, NCCT and CTP slices in the training or test sets may not be registered perfectly due to patient movement between scanning protocols while collecting imaging data.
+Furthermore, NCCT and CTP slices in the training or test sets may not be registered perfectly due to patient movement between scanning protocols while collecting imaging data.
 Our training framework requires paired and co-registered data between the NCCT and CTP imaging series.
 Considering this, we must only use the NCCT image slices with a corresponding CTP slice at the exact vertical location, since the axial CTP image slices are sparser in spatial density than the axial NCCT image slices.
 As a result, we could not incorporate our entire dataset into our training algorithm to fully leverage information from all slices in NCCT.
 MAGIC is still capable of learning the mapping between NCCT and CTP well and its ability to generalize to new data, even with the reduced training data size.
+Finally, although MAGIC can infer perfusion patterns from NCCT, it lacks interpretability to identify the NCCT features that drive these predictions.
+Therefore, MAGIC should be viewed as learning statistical associations rather than explicit physiological mechanisms.